lin-tianyu/project-page-template/README.md

 ```
 </details>

-2. Working on the repo until you're ready to submit it somewhere;
+2. Working on the repo;
 3. To prepare for a **double-blinded review process** after finishing the paper:
+   - Build the webpage by editing `index.html` (already anonymized);
    - Anonymize the repo via [Anonymous Github](https://anonymous.4open.science/);
    - Share the anonymized repo link in the Abstract section.
-4. Update authors/institutions/code/pdfs after acceptance.
+5. Update authors/institutions/code/pdfs after acceptance.

 **Important Notes**
 1. Make sure to replace the `favicon.ico` under `static/images/` with one of your own, otherwise your favicon is going to be mine.
 You can generate your own `favicon.ico` at [favicon-generator](https://favicon.io/favicon-generator/).